BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoics.md

 - Reciprocity of the virtues - each virtue requires each of the others
 - Virtues not only necessary for happiness, but also are sufficient for happiness
-- Excercizing Wisdom (Rational Control) = Happiness (Wisdom is not an only Instrumental Good)
+- Excercizing Wisdom (Rational Control) = Happiness
-- Rational Control is non-instrumentally good
+- Rational Control is non-Instrumentally Good
 - Virtue = Rational Control => Virtue is non-Instrumentally Good.